List of Titans (2018 TV series) characters: Hank Hall / Hawk

 Hank Hall is the aggressive half of the vigilante duo Hawk and Dove, assuming the former mantle.
 He took up crimefighting due to sexual abuse he suffered from his football coach Vincent, with his combat background deriving from his experience as a football tight end.
 Hank was originally teamed with his half-brother Don until Don was killed in the same accident that killed Dawn Granger's mother Marie.
 This led to Hank and Dawn meeting through the same grief support group and becoming the new Hawk and Dove team.
 He and Dawn have had an on-and-off-relationship, with Dawn dating Dick Grayson while they were all part of the original Titans team, causing lingering tension.

 In the first season, Hank is plotting his retirement with Dawn when Dick returns to have them look after Rachel Roth.
 Before further conflict can surface between Hank and Dick, the four are attacked by the Nuclear Family in a battle that leaves Dawn comatose.
 Hank remains by Dawn's side until she awakens and informs him that they need to find Jason Todd in helping Dick defeat Rachel's demon father Trigon.

 In the second season, after Trigon's defeat, Hank and Dawn have retired to farm in Wyoming until Deathstroke's return forces them back to the Titans.
-They leave again once Dick reveals his bigger role in the death of Deathstroke's son Jericho, only for Hank to break up with Dawn over a belief that they only cause others harm while they're together.
+They leave again once Dick reveals his bigger role in the death of Deathstroke's son Jericho, only for Hank to break up with Dawn over a belief that they only cause others harm while they are together.
 He ends up relapsing into drug addiction while working as a cage fighter, but returns to help Dawn against Lex Luthor's Cadmus Laboratories, and the two agree after Deathstroke's and Cadmus' defeats to continue as Hawk and Dove without being in a romantic relationship.